Gaussian Multiple and Random Access in the Finite Blocklength Regime: A Nonasymptotic Bound and its Analysis for the Gaussian Random Access Channel

-\item As in \cite[Sec.
-V]{effros2018arxiv}, by employing distinct encoders at the transmitters, the decoder can associate the transmitter identities with the decoded messages.
+\item By using distinct codebooks for each transmitter, the decoder can associate transmitter identities with the decoded messages.
 We show that the first three terms of the expansion in \eqref{eq:RACmainresult} are still achievable in this setting.
 This scenario is discussed in \appref{app:mod2}.

 \end{enumerate}